-- A. As used in these rules, unless the context or subject matter otherwise requires: - 1.
-"Clerk" means the clerk of the juvenile court;

-2. "Court" means the juvenile court, and includes any judge, commissioner, referee, or referee pro tem of the juvenile court, unless otherwise specified;

-- 3. "D.A." means District Attorney; - 4.
-"JPD" means the Juvenile Probation Department of the County of San Diego;

-5. "Law Enforcement Agency" includes the San Diego County Sheriff's Department, all city police departments in San Diego County, and all school district police or security departments in San Diego County;
+- A. As used in these rules, unless the context or subject matter otherwise requires: - "Clerk" means the clerk of the juvenile court; "Court" means the juvenile court, and includes any judge, commissioner, referee, or referee pro tem of the juvenile court, unless otherwise specified; - "D.A." means District Attorney; "YDCSS" means the Youth Development and Community Support Services division of the San Diego County Probation Department (formerly known as "JPD" or the Juvenile Probation Department); - "Law Enforcement Agency" includes the San Diego County Sheriff's Department, all city police departments in San Diego County, and all school district police or security departments in San Diego County; - "Minor" or "child" means a person under the age of 18 years; - "P.O." means Probation Officer; - Construction of terms:

-- 6. "Minor" or "child" means a person under the age of 18 years; - 7.
-"P.O." means Probation Officer; - B. Construction of terms: - 1.
-"Shall" or "must" is mandatory; "may" is permissive;
+1. "Shall" or "must" is mandatory; "may" is permissive;

-- 2. The past, present, and future tenses include the others; - 3.
-The singular and plural numbers include the other.
+2. The past, present, and future tenses include the others; - The singular and plural numbers include the other.

 (Adopted 1/1/2005; Rev. & Renum.
-1/1/2006; Rev. 1/1/2007; Rev. 1/1/2008; Rev. 1/1/2010)
+1/1/2006; Rev. 1/1/2007; Rev. 1/1/2008; Rev. 1/1/2010; Rev. 1/1/2021)